SeaQL/seaql.github.io/sea-orm-pro/docs/01-introduction/01-sea-orm-pro.md

 #### Composite Table

 This is where SeaORM Pro shine.
-Afterall, SQL is relational!
 You can construct table views with data joining from multiple related tables.
 The underlying GraphQL query can be deeply nested.

 Data from parent-child relations (e.g. Order -> OrderItem) are represented as collapsible nested tables.
 You can configure the settings via TOML.